wp-plugins/wp-cedexis/readme.txt

 feed the Cedexis Openmix decision-making engine, and also contributes to a holistic view of network health.

-This plugin relies on the =wp_footer= action, which most themes support.
+This plugin relies on the [wp_footer](http://codex.wordpress.org/Function_Reference/wp_footer) action, which most themes support.
 If your theme doesn't support it, please contact the theme's author.